MTecknology/website/content/challenges/long-term-secure-backups.md

 server, all external backups, and a bit more.
 The first question that most people would ask would probably be how that's even possible.
 That may become a post by itself; it probably won't, though.
-What really matters is how I can keep this from ever happening again?
+What really matters is how I can keep this from ever happening again?<!--more-->

 I sat down for some time to come up with some requirements, some ideas, and eventually rolled out a backup solution that I feel confident with.